dbfl2026/db-work-samples/README.md

 # AI Operations and Workflow Infrastructure - Work Samples

-This repo contains practical work samples from Relocation Roadmaps focused on AI operations, workflow QA, data integrity, and lightweight automation support - built to keep outputs consistent and workflows traceable.
+This repo contains practical work samples from a startup project, focused on AI operations, workflow QA, data integrity, and lightweight automation support - built to keep outputs consistent and workflows traceable.

 ## Start Here